nafizjiwa/REACT-Router/README.md

           // ... user profile content here
         )
       }
-##### UserProfile component renders if loggedIn prop is false Navigate is returned and then rendered sending user to `/` page
+##### The UserProfile component renders if loggedIn prop is false Navigate is returned and then rendered sending user to `/` page